gariasf/wareader-chat-parser/README.md

     message: 'You created group "Party 🎉"',
     dateString: '02-06-2018', // Computed with toLocaleDateString() using 'en-BG'
     dateDay: 6,
-    time: '22:45' // Computed with toLocaleDateString() using 'en-BG' },
+    time: '22:45', // Computed with toLocaleDateString() using 'en-BG'
+    isPreviousAuthor: false, // Previous author is the same as the current one
+    isNextAuthor: false // Next author is the same as the current one },
 ];
 ```